evanshaped/BrittonPolRepo/README.md

-# Polarization Drift Data Processing
+# Polarization Drift Project - Data Processing Resources

 ## Introduction
 The Polarization Drift Project at UMD's Britton Laboratory aims to quantify noise at various timescales within a 27km burried fiber optic cable, with the hope of making polarization-drift-correction more efficient for quantum networking and polarization-based communication schemes.